CaioCeretta/Rocketseat/angular/formacao-em-angular/nivel-1/3-dynamic-components/theory.md

 Showing us that this fulfill the purpose of defining a variable on the template and using it across the html.

+## Lesson 6 - Communication between components

+- Passing values to the component with @Input: Parent to child
+- Receiving values fr om the component with @Output: child to parent
+- Lifecycle ngOnChanges: Every time we receive a value on an input, this lifecycle method is fired
+- Lifecycle ngOnInit vs Constructor: Difference between the life cycle ngOnInit and the constructor — Where do we have to execute some logic when initiating the component

+## Lesson7 - @Input

+We initially are using the let to get the quantity of items and using a for to render it.

+Let's say that we think that the component has too many responsibilities, how can we create a componentization to improve the comprehension and readability?

+To achieve this, we have to create a new component to separate that @for div, where we display the person from the component that fetches the person list and pass i t forward.

+The `@Input` property requires an initializer.
+But if we are sure that the value is never going to be undefined when we call this property, we can use a non-null assertion on it

+An input can also receive an object containing its validations, alias, and more, as a property.
+But in many cases, we utilize the raw @Input() propertyName: Type

+For this example, we are going to create an input component, and inside the input folder, create another component for the person item:

+Since we want to use that person for the input template we will do the following:

+.
+First we will start by moving the div that represents a person to the new person component .
+Reference this new component inside the for loop of the input component.
+.
+To send the person information to the child, we are going to pass it via @Input.
+.
+In the child component's ts we create a property annotated with @Input() using the interface defined in the person's array, like `@Input() person: IPerson`

+.
+To use this new property, first we have to import the child component inside the parent's ts, and inside of the component where we call the <app-person> component, and add an attribute with `[nameOfTheInput]="variableWeWantToPassIn"`

+### Best place to store our interfaces

+Even though in the case above we are storing the interface inside the component.
+The ideal was that the interfaces were in a separated files, such as a app/interfaces